lichao-sun/Mora/README.md

-# Mora: More like a Sora, Open-Source and Personalized Text-to-Video Generation with Your Own Design
+# Mora: More like a Sora
+# Open-Source and Personalized Text-to-Video Generation

 ## News